Surgical resection of localized cholangiocarcinoma

 CLASSIFICATION OF BILIARY TRACT CANCERS AND STAGING

-Biliary tract cancers are classified according to their locations along the biliary tracts and the TNM cancer staging system (figure 1 and table 1A-C).
+Biliary tract cancers are classified according to their locations along the biliary tracts and the Tumor, Node, Metastasis (TNM) cancer staging system (figure 1 and table 1A-C).
 These are reviewed in detail elsewhere.
 (See "Epidemiology, pathogenesis, and classification of cholangiocarcinoma", section on 'Anatomy, tumor classification, and staging'.)

-Unfortunately, neither the Bismuth-Corlette classification nor the American Joint Committee on Cancer (AJCC)’s TNM stage accurately assesses resectability, and true resectability may be ultimately determined only at surgical exploration.
+Unfortunately, neither the Bismuth-Corlette classification nor the American Joint Committee on Cancer (AJCC)'s TNM staging accurately assesses resectability, and true resectability may be ultimately determined only at surgical exploration.
 (See 'Surgical approach' below.)

 - Burke EC, Jarnagin WR, Hochwald SN, et al. Hilar Cholangiocarcinoma: patterns of spread, the importance of hepatic resection for curative operation, and a presurgical clinical staging system.
 Ann Surg 1998; 228:385.

 - Jarnagin WR, Fong Y, DeMatteo RP, et al. Staging, resectability, and outcome in 225 patients with hilar cholangiocarcinoma.
 Ann Surg 2001; 234:507.

 - Matsuo K, Rocha FG, Ito K, et al. The Blumgart preoperative staging system for hilar cholangiocarcinoma: analysis of resectability and outcomes in 380 patients.
 J Am Coll Surg 2012; 215:343.